getsumio/getsum/README.md

 # getsum : Tool for validating and calculating checksums

 ***getsum*** calculates and validates checksum of files remotely or locally.
-According to user choice local downloads can be prevented if checksum mismatch.
-You can also run ***getsum*** in listen mode so you can run remotely deploy on your server or cloud provider of your choice.
+According to user choice, local downloads can be prevented if checksum mismatch.
+You can also run ***getsum*** in listen mode so you can run remotely deploy on your server or cloud provider of your choice then use another getsum as client.
 I get the idea from https://blog.linuxmint.com/?p=2994 so I thought it would be great fit for people who host binaries as well as users to validate their checksum.
-In validation mode if remote servers present application first calculates checksum on remote servers and if there is match it does download/calculation locally.
+In validation mode if remote servers are present, then application first calculates checksum on remote servers and if there is a match it does downloads the file and run another calculation locally.

  [![Watch the full record](docs/main.gif)](https://asciinema.org/a/ovpGNqNS56qlrKevUllOks1qT)